AccraZed/submission-runner/README.md

 ## How To Use

-- Make sure you have golang installed
-- Add a folder in this root directory for a project.
+- Add a folder for the project.
 This folder will include:
-    - `submissions`: folder with all RAW js files from canvas submissions (don't need to rename)
+    - `submissions`: folder with all RAW java files from canvas submissions (don't need to rename)
-    - `in.txt` - input test text
-    - `out.txt` - expected output text
-- edit `submissions.go` and rename file directories to whatever is appropriate (top of main func) (will probably be changing this to be commandline)
+    - `testcases`: folder with all testcases.
+Make sure every test case ends with `.in` or `.out`, and that each `.in` file is alphabetically matched with its `.out` file.
-- run `go run submissions.go`
+- run `./submissioncheck <target directory> <timeout in seconds>`
 - reports put in `<projfolder>/reports`.
 Be sure to check for compile errors / etc as this program cannot fix all misaligned class / filenames. you can cat the reports in a terminal to get diff highlighting.

+## YOU CAN RUN `./submissioncheck help` FOR MORE HELPFUL INFO

 ## Notes
 - This will ignore '-' marks at the end of a program name (usually whenever someone submits multiple times on canvas)